tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Setting-and-Retrieving-Properties-and-Metadata-for-Blob-Resources.md

 ---
-title: "Setting and Retrieving Properties and Metadata for Blob Resources" ms.custom: na ms.date: 06/04/2018 ms.prod: azure ms.reviewer: na ms.service: storage ms.suite: na
-ms.tgt_pltfrm: na
+title: Setting and retrieving properties and metadata for Blob service resources (REST API) - Azure Storage
+description: Containers and blobs support custom metadata, represented as HTTP headers.
+Metadata headers can be set on a request that creates a new container or blob resource, or on a request that explicitly creates a property on an existing resource.
+author: pemari-msft

+ms.date: 09/30/2019
+ms.service: storage
 ms.topic: reference
-ms.assetid: 6b4bbda5-bc05-492a-8b8e-0ed39925fd9c
-caps.latest.revision: 32
-author: tamram
-manager: carolz
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
+ms.author: pemari
 ---

-# Setting and Retrieving Properties and Metadata for Blob Resources
+# Setting and retrieving properties and metadata for Blob service resources

 Containers and blobs support custom metadata, represented as HTTP headers.
 Metadata headers can be set on a request that creates a new container or blob resource, or on a request that explicitly creates a property on an existing resource.

  This topic contains the following subtopics: